 It takes years of experience in the merger and acquisition field to negotiate with competitors and create a transaction that is fair and equitable to the seller.

-If you are thinking of selling your business and are approached by a competitor claiming to be interested in buying your business, consider the following procedures:
+If you are thinking of selling your business to a competitor, consider the following procedures:

-- Say nothing until a comprehensive confidentiality agreement prepared by a competent intermediary or an experienced transaction lawyer, is executed by the inquirer containing noninterference provisions to protect your employees, customers, suppliers, and proprietary processes and procedures;
+- Say nothing until a comprehensive confidentiality agreement is executed by the inquirer.
+It should contain noninterference provisions to protect your employees, customers, suppliers, and proprietary processes and procedures;

 - Do not provide customer lists, employee names, supplier lists, or detailed financial information until a purchase agreement is in place, and you are comfortable that the buyer is sincere in completing the transaction.
-Then, and only then, do you allow the buyer to initiate the due diligence process, which then needs to be kept on a short leash and under firm control.
+Then, and only then, do you allow the buyer to initiate the due diligence process.

 - Inquire as to why this competitor is interested in your business?
 What is their long-range business plan?
 How does your business fit into those plans?
 What about their management team?
 What financing do they have available?
 Will they provide you or your professional team an opportunity to confirm their financial capacity?
 Will they provide you with information about their business, including a tour?

-Selling a business should be the highlight of your career and should be approached with the same diligence and care you would employ if you were looking to buy another business yourself.
-You need to have a strategic exit plan in place that is updated regularly.
+Selling a business should be the highlight of your career.
+It should be approached with the same diligence and care you would employ if you were looking to buy another business yourself.
 You should have a competent team of advisors in place that can provide you with legal, accounting, tax, negotiate, and valuation advice on demand.
-By taking the time in advance to have an up to date standby strategic exit plan in place, you will find there is less stress, less uncertainty, and less emotion to deal with.
-A properly planned exit strategy will result in the final transaction being the highlight of your entrepreneurial career.
+Additionally, by taking the time in advance to have an up to date standby strategic exit plan in place, you will find there is less stress, less uncertainty, and less emotion to deal with.
+Lastly, a properly planned exit strategy will result in the final transaction being the highlight of your entrepreneurial career.